Add Doppler's scoop repo scoop bucket add doppler https://github.com/DopplerHQ/scoop-doppler.git # Install latest doppler cli scoop install doppler

 If you or your team has yet to create a project, learn how in our Create a Project guide, as you'll need a project for the upcoming steps.

-For each project, the setup command must be run once, usually at the repository root level.
+For each project, the setup command must be run, usually at the repository root level.

 # Change to your project's directory cd ./your/project/directory # Select project and config doppler setup